MasonEgger-Edu/bots-workshop/README.md

 rolls all the die (and dX).

 ### Slack

-There is a random bot in another repository, I'll move it over here later
+*Randombot* - Random bot is a simple bot that flips coins, picks a card, and rolls all the die (and dX).

 ## Deployment
 All bots here are tested and work with DigitalOcean's App Platform.
 View the